IBM-Cloud/DevOps-Services-Docs/docs/jazz_scm_client/index.md

 6. Paste the invitation text, click **Next**, and then click **Finish**.

-7. Enter your alias and personal access token or IBM id password to sign in to Bluemix DevOps Services.
+7. Sign in to DevOps Services by entering your alias and personal access token or your IBM id password.

-    **Note**: A DevOps Services user ID can be either an IBM id or a federated ID (corporate ID).
-If you use federated authentication, you must use a personal access token instead of a password to log in to your Eclipse client.
-If you are not a corporate user with a federated ID, then your IBM id and password will work with all clients.
-For information about creating a personal access token, see [What’s federated authentication and how does it affect me?](https://developer.ibm.com/devops-services/2016/06/27/whats-federated-authentication-and-how-does-it-affect-me/)
+    **Note**: Your user ID for DevOps Services can be either an IBM id or a federated ID (corporate ID).
+If you use federated authentication, to log in to your Eclipse client, you must use a personal access token instead of a password.
+If you don't use federated authentication, your IBM id and password work with all clients.
+For more information about creating a personal access token, see [What’s federated authentication and how does it affect me?](https://developer.ibm.com/devops-services/2016/06/23/whats-federated-authentication-and-how-does-it-affect-me/)

-You are now connected to your Bluemix DevOps Services project in Eclipse.
+You are now connected to your DevOps Services project in Eclipse.
 To see the new repository connection and project area, click the **Team Artifacts** tab.

 <a name='import_code_into_eclipse_from_jazz_source_control'></a>
 ## Loading DevOps Services projects in Eclipse